 Fostering the adoption of GALILEO for Mobility as a Service

-- Coordinator: PILDO LABS WESSEX LTD (PLD WSX)
+Galileo for Mobility is coordinated by PILDO LABS WESSEX LTD (PLD WSX).